There are ways to temper your toughest critic and take constructive control of your feelings.

 A new book argues that empathy is not only overrated but actually harmful to morality.
 But it is often helpful in guiding ethical judgment and motivating appropriate actions.

 Paul Thagard, Ph.D., is a Canadian philosopher and cognitive scientist.
-His 3-book Treatise on Mind and Society will be published by Oxford University Press in early 2019.
+His 3-book Treatise on Mind and Society was published by Oxford University Press in February, 2019.

 Psychology meets philosophy: knowledge, reality, morality, meaning.